 Distance – Slack

-If you choose a distance exam it will take part over Slack using screen sharing, microphone and preferably a web camera.
-At least 10 minutes before your time slot you should go in to slack-channel for the course and write your LNU-username and your booked time.
+If you choose a distance exam it will take part in Slack using screen sharing, microphone and preferably a web camera.
+At least 10 minutes before your time slot you should go into slack-channel of the course and write your LNU-username and your booked time.
 We will contact you on Slack when it is your turn.